 With proper upkeep and maintenance from professional travertine flooring experts, your travertine stone can last you lifetime.

-Our Travertine Restoration & Refinishing Process
+Our Travertine Cleaning & Restoration and Refinishing Process

 Grinding — We start by grinding the surface of the stone with a specialized diamond abrasive pad and water to wash away the particles in order to even out gouges in the travertine.

 Honing — Honing is the second step of travertine restoration.
 This is done by smoothing the floor with industrial diamonds, which brings up more shine to your floors.
 The honing process also remove scratches and stains and will give your surfaces a more uniform appearance.
 Depending on the level of damage to your floors, this may be all that’s needed to get them back to looking new.